getmyboat/boxr/README.md

 BOXR
 =======================

-BOXR is a Better Open Exchange Rate client -- at least better than I was able to find elsewhere because I can trust that this one will be maintained.
-Since I'm maintaining it.
+BOXR is a Better Open Exchange Rate client -- at least better than I was able to find because this one is maintained :).

 ## Install